Grudziądz: Final months of World War II

 As the result of heavy fighting in 1945, over 60% of the city was destroyed.
 Soviet Major Lev Kopelev participated in those battles and covered the final surrender of the German garrison in his book "To Be Preserved Forever".
 He describes the joint psychological warfare in March 1945 by the Red Army and members of the NKFD.
 From March 9 to 12, 1945, the Russians removed residents from the city center, then looted it, including the personal property of the residents.
 In the following months, the Russians looted local factories and enterprises of several hundred tons of finished products, semi-finished goods, raw materials, scrap metal, machinery, tools, etc. In April, the Poles began rebuilding the industry, which had been looted more by the Russians than destroyed in the fighting.
 The NKVD operated a camp for arrested Poles from Pomerania in the city.

 As the war ended, the German population of the city fled or was expelled to Germany in accordance with the Potsdam Agreement.
 Local Polish survivors were joined by Poles who had emigrated from Polish areas annexed by the Soviet Union east of the Curzon line, where they had been asked by the Soviet authorities to either accept incorporation into the U.S.S.R. or to leave what had been their former homeland.

 Demographics

 In 2018, it was populated by 95,045 inhabitants.

+Economy

+Grudziądz has a diversified economy based on manufacturing, agriculture, and services.

+The city has seen significant investment in the energy sector, notably with the construction of a large gas-fired power plant by Energa.
+In 2025, Energa awarded Siemens Energy a contract to build a second combined-cycle gas turbine (CCGT) unit in Grudziądz, with an investment value of approximately 3.1 billion Polish złoty.
+The additional unit is expected to provide around 560 MW of dispatchable capacity.